omriiii/antiscalper/README.md

 `max_budget`   -- Maximum amount of dollars you're willing to spend on a purchasable product.

 `query_urls`   -- All the storefront links you want to check every `refresh_rate` seconds.
+(Only supports Newegg, B&H and BestBuy)

 ### 2. install dependecies
 Run `install-reqs.bat`.

 ### 3. run!
-Run on `run.bat` and you're set!
+Run `run.bat` and you're set!
 Good luck on getting your product.